nova-pkgs/python/Mac/BuildScript/README.rst

   interfere with the build.

 * The documentation for the release is built using Sphinx because it is included in the installer.
-For 2.7.x and 3.x.x up to and including 3.4.0, the ``Doc/Makefile`` uses ``svn`` to download repos of ``Sphinx`` and its dependencies.
-Beginning with 3.4.1, the ``Doc/Makefile`` assumes there is an externally-provided ``sphinx-build`` and requires at least Python 2.6 to run.
-Because of this, it is no longer possible to build a 3.4.1 or later installer on OS X 10.5 using the Apple-supplied Python 2.5.
+For 2.7.x up to and including 2.7.8, the ``Doc/Makefile`` used ``svn`` to download repos of ``Sphinx`` and its dependencies.
+Beginning with 2.7.9, the ``Doc/Makefile`` assumes there is an externally-provided ``sphinx-build`` and requires at least Python 2.6 to run.
+Because of this, it is no longer possible to build a 2.7.9 or later installer on OS X 10.5 using the Apple-supplied Python 2.5.

 * It is safest to start each variant build with an empty source directory